|310-725-5800 + INFO@DAVINCISCHOOLS.ORG|

 In 2014, the Wiseburn Unified School District, formerly Wiseburn School District, became a K-12 unified school district.
 As of July 1, 2014, Da Vinci Schools serve as Wiseburn Unified's "home" high schools.

 In August 2015, Da Vinci Schools launched a "13th year" university transfer and career pathway program known as Da Vinci Extension (DVX).
-DVX is for current Da Vinci students who wish to stay at Da Vinci an extra year beyond 12th grade to complete their freshman general education college coursework through UCLA Extension while gaining on-the-job work experience through paid and unpaid internships in the community -- all at no cost to families. > Learn more
+DVX is for current Da Vinci students who wish to stay at Da Vinci an extra year beyond 12th grade to complete their freshman general education college coursework through UCLA Extension or College for America at Southern New Hampshire University while gaining on-the-job work experience through paid and unpaid internships in the community -- all at no cost to families. > Learn more

 Also in August 2017, Da Vinci's three high schools, and Da Vinci and Wiseburn administrative offices will move into a state-of-the-art campus designed for 21st century learning. > Learn more